 Writing a thesis

 One of the difficult things about writing is that nobody really wants to spend a lot of time beforehand on learning the art of writing.
 So many just get started, write a first text, getting feedback and improve and try to learn from mistakes.
-The purpose of this website is to facilitate this process.
-By doing so, I assume that most writers know about grammar and spelling.
+With this website, I will try to support this process by having brief blog entries about specific issues:

 1. Explain the important principles in writing: